apt105/Meshtastic/website/docs/getting_started/overview.md

 Looking for help in getting started?
 Have you set up a network you want to showcase?
 Or built a new board or enclosure?
 Join our [forum](https://meshtastic.discourse.group/) and let us know!
 We actively welcome new users.

 Have you got an idea that you want to see implemented?
 Do you want to help improve Meshtastic?
 We welcome all developers, new and experienced!
-Browse our code on [GitHub], open a new issue and discuss your ideas on the [forum](https://meshtastic.discourse.group/)!
+Browse our code on [GitHub](https://github.com/meshtastic), open a new issue and discuss your ideas on the [forum](https://meshtastic.discourse.group/)!